-(8) The HARC may approve all or only part of a property described in an application for special assessment.
-In an application owners must identify what parcel of land is to go with the building or buildings that are to be certified for special assessment by plot number or assessor's tax lot on which the building is located.
-In rural areas, the HARC shall approve about one acre per building.
+(7) The SHPO may approve all or only part of a property described in an application for special assessment.
+In an application an owner must identify the specific parcel of land to be certified for special assessment by plot number, assessor's tax lot number, a dimensioned plot plan, a metes and bounds description, or other accurate means of description.
+In rural areas, the SHPO may approve about one acre per building.
 (For example, a farmhouse, barn, and smoke-house listed in the National Register might receive special assessment for a three-acre parcel on which these buildings are located.)
-Exceptions to this policy will be made by the HARC only when a larger parcel is needed to contain the historic buildings; or when an especially significant land-scape setting is required to protect a building's character, or if exceptional circumstances are demonstrated:
+Exceptions to this policy will be made by the SHPO only when a larger parcel is needed to contain significant historic buildings and landscapes, or if exceptional circumstances are demonstrated.

-(a) An historic property applying for special assessment is entitled to any other exemption or special assessment provided by law.
+(8) An owner of historic property applying for special assessment is entitled to any other exemption or special assessment provided by law.
 If the property has an existing exemption(s) or multiple exemptions are being considered at time of application, an owner shall consult with the county assessor's office to establish the historic property's assessed value and/or boundaries for purposes of determining an application value pursuant to OAR 736-050-0110(1)(b).